NREL/OpenStudio-user-documentation/docs/getting_started/roadmap.md

 <h1>Planned Features</h1>
-The OpenStudio team's primary focus for FY19 (October 2018 &ndash; September 2019) is on separation of the OpenStudio Application from the core OpenStudio project.
-Details around the separation of the OpenStudio Application from the core OpenStudio project are available at: [https://www.openstudio.net/new-future-for-openstudio-application](https://www.openstudio.net/new-future-for-openstudio-application).
+The OpenStudio SDK team's primary focus for FY19 (October 2018 &ndash; September 2019) is on separation of the OpenStudio Application from the OpenStudio SDK.
+Details around the separation of the OpenStudio Application from the OpenStudio SDK are available at: [https://www.openstudio.net/new-future-for-openstudio-application](https://www.openstudio.net/new-future-for-openstudio-application).

 __Additional areas of planned FY20 development:__